booch/side-projects/README.md

     * Have to worry about completely infinite ranges (nil..nil)
         * Have to worry about trying to iterate through one of those
 	    * Just throw a `RangeError`, like `entries` already does for semi-infinite ranges
+* Fix Array and String (and maybe Hash) before to allow them to be subclassed
+    * Biggest fix would be using `self.class.new` whenever the internals need to create a new Array or String
+    * Will take a lot of work, and will likely have to be done in C
 * [Changes to `dig`](https://github.com/booch/dig)
     * Make it more like `fetch`
         * Optional block parameter for `dig` to specify a default value